-For over a century, this land has been a meaningful refuge for the people of Thermopolis and travelers from far beyond.
+For over a century, this park has been a meaningful refuge for the people of Thermopolis and tourists alike.

 By the mid-20th century, locals gathered here to swim and recreate at what was then known as the “Scotch Plunge,” a free public soaking pool with no rules or maintenance.

-In the early 1960s, world travelers Oscar and Etta Payne purchased the site from the government to save it from vandals and transformed it into Payne’s Fountain of Youth — combining Wyoming’s mineral water heritage with the spirit of open-road travel.
+In the early 1960s, Airstream legends & world travelers Oscar and Etta Payne purchased the property from the county to save it from vandals and transformed it into Payne’s Fountain of Youth — combining Wyoming’s mineral water heritage with the spirit of open-road travel.
+And Hosting the world famous Wally Byam caravan on multiple occasions .

 Since then, generations of guests have come here to soak, reconnect, share stories, and enjoy the simple pleasure of warm water under big Wyoming skies.

-Fountain of Youth RV Park remains part of Thermopolis’ living geothermal history — a place where people continue to gather, rest, andcreate memories.
+Fountain of Youth RV Park remains part of Wyoming’s living history — a place where people continue to gather, rest, and create memories.